 - Smooth over the situation with kind words.
 If your mistake was to say something mean or hurtful, let the other person know that you didn't mean it the way it came out.
 Then offer some kind words of encouragement to show that you value her friendship.
 For example, you might be apologizing for a rude comment you made about her children.
 After you apologize, you can say something like, "I've always thought that your children were bright."
 Just make sure you think about what to say before you speak and that it's appropriate to the situation.

 - Replace broken or stolen items.
 If you are apologizing for something you broke or took from someone, replace it immediately with the exact same thing.
-If you can't find one, the value should be at least as high as the original item.
+If you can't locate whatever it was, find something with a value at least as high as the original item.

 - Don't push or expect too much too soon.
 It may take some time for the other person to trust you again.
 This is normal.
 Give her the time she needs and ask her to call you when she is ready to talk about it.
 You can also follow up in a letter.
 She may have a better feeling about you after she reads and digests your well thought out words.